PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Feasibility
 ~~~~~~~~~~~

-Due to approximation errors, CPO may take the wrong step and produce an
+CPO may occasionally produce an infeasible iterate :math:`\pi_k` due to
-infeasible iterate :math:`\pi_k`.
-CPO recovers the update from an infeasible
-case by proposing an update to decrease the constraint value purely:
+approximation errors.
+To handle such cases, CPO proposes an update that purely
+decreases the constraint value.

 .. math::
     :label: cpo-eq-16

     \boldsymbol{\theta}^*=\boldsymbol{\theta}_k-\sqrt{\frac{2 \delta}{b^T H^{-1} b}} H^{-1} b

-As before, this is followed by a line search.
-This approach is principled
+This is followed by a line search, similar to
-because it uses the limiting search direction as the intersection of the trust
+before.
+This approach is principled because it uses the limiting search
-region and the constraint region shrinks to zero.
+direction as the intersection of the trust region and the constraint region
+shrinks to zero.

 ------